L.EGR-105: Intro to Engineering I

 L.EGR-242: Manufacturing Processes & Design

 Method of commercial manufacturing.
 Includes topics of casting, forging, forming, joining, cutting, drilling, milling, and lathe work.
-Also includes: designing parts to make them easy to manufacture, workshop laboratories where students learn basic use and safety of metal and wood working equipment; completion of a project where students design and construct project of their choosing; and tours of local manufacturing facilities.
+Also includes: designing parts to make them easy to manufacture, workshop laboratories where students learn basic use and safety of metal and wood working equipment; completion of a project where students design and construct a project of their choosing; and tours of local manufacturing facilities.
 There are no prerequisites although a CAD background may be helpful.
 3 credits.
 January term.

 L.EGR-333: Fluid Mechanics